allenai/beaker-gantry/README.md

     Some gantry settings can also be specified in a `pyproject.toml` file under the section `[tool.gantry]`.
 For now those settings are:

     1. `workspace` - The default Beaker workspace to use.
+    2. `gh_token_secret` - The name of the Beaker secret with your GitHub API token.
-    2. `budget` - The default Beaker budget to use.
+    3. `budget` - The default Beaker budget to use.
-    3. `log_level` - The (local) Python log level.
+    4. `log_level` - The (local) Python log level.
 Defaults to "warning".
-    4. `quiet` - A boolean.
+    5. `quiet` - A boolean.
 If true the gantry logo won't be displayed on the command line.

     For example: